state call to actioN

 - Share your experience with switching to vapor products.
 If affordability compared to continuing to smoke was a motivating factor for trying vaping or other smoke-free products, be sure to include that in your comments.
 Conversely, if the already high initial cost of these products delayed your first purchase, highlight this instead.
 Be sure to include any changes in your health that you’ve experienced as a result of switching to safer nicotine or tobacco products.

 - Taxes on traditional cigarettes are intended to discourage use.
-But, e-cigarettes and other smoke-free tobacco products are estimated to be 98 – 99% less harmful than smoking, discouraging use is counter to the goals of reducing smoking rates.
+But, imposing similar taxes on e-cigarettes and other smoke-free tobacco products discourages people from moving to less harmful alternatives, which is counter to the goals of reducing smoking rates.

 - Other governments are taking exactly the opposite approach.
 Public Health England (the government public health agency) recently explicitly endorsed a policy of encouraging people who smoke to switch to e-cigarettes and vapor products.

 - Sin taxes are regressive.
 People who smoke and those who switch to vaping and other smoke-free alternatives are disproportionately poor and low income people.
 Sin taxes place unnecessary burdens on an already financially challenged group.
 To make matters worse, people in the low-income bracket are less likely to be insured and lack access to health care providers.
 The affordable resources available to these people have low success rates.